 The Library's accessions consist of photographs, paintings, drawings, sculptures, prints and memorabilia.
 As permitted by accounting principles generally accepted in the United States of America and in conformity with the practice followed by many museums and libraries, collection items purchased and donated are not capitalized in the accompanying Statements of Net Position.

 Gifts of collection items are not recognized as gift revenue in the accompanying Statements of Activities.
-During 2012 and 2011, proceeds from deaccessions were \$-0- and \$-0-, respectively.
+During 2013 and 2012 there were no proceeds from deaccessions.

 I. Revenue